 The reliance on a socially constructed view of meaning, self-identity and practice which centralizes language, brings us to our second point of convergence connecting with, and extending, cultural praxis: socially constructed identities are multiple and fluid as people move within and between social and cultural contexts (Ryba & Wright, 2005, 2010).
-Narrative inquiry and discursive psychology add a further dimension of understanding to this cultural praxis conception of self-identity, as they conceptualize self-identity as fluid and provide a way “capture” this fluidity within the context of language in the generation of self-related meanings and action (McGannon & Spence, 2010; Sparkes & Smith, 2009a).
-Despite the potential for identity fluidity, it should be pointed out that narrative inquiry and discursive psychology have also shown, via their novel and nuanced approach to cultural analysis, that some individuals construct self-identities within their personal stories (Smith, 2013a) or via recurring forms of taken for granted language use ((McGannon & Spence, 2010), in a limited manner.
+Narrative inquiry and discursive psychology add a further dimension of understanding to this cultural praxis conception of self-identity, as both conceptualize self-identity as fluid to provide a way “capture” this fluidity within the context of language in the generation of self-related meanings and action (McGannon & Spence, 2010; Smith & Sparkes, 2009a).
+Despite the potential for identity fluidity, it should be pointed out that narrative inquiry and discursive psychology have also shown, via their novel and nuanced approach to cultural analysis, that some individuals construct self-identities within their personal stories (Smith, 2013a) or via recurring forms of taken for granted language use (McGannon & Spence, 2010), in a limited manner.
 Such identity construction occurs due to people having a limited set of narrative resources (in the case of narrative inquiry) or discursive resources (in the case of discursive psychology), which are made available (or not) at institutional and cultural levels (McGannon & Spence, 2010; Smith & Sparkes, 2009a).
 These points of convergence further align with the concern in cultural praxis for marginalized, silenced or disenfranchised cultural identities within the context of social justice issues (Blodgett et al., 2011).
 If people have limited narrative or discursive resources at their disposal with which to make sense of who they are, they can become disadvantaged in terms of health, well-being and opportunities to better their lives (McGannon & Schinke, 2013; Smith, 2013a, b).
 By focusing on personal stories and micro-talk as ‘entry points’ of analysis within the context of larger cultural narratives and discourses, stories and language practices can further serve as concrete entry points of personal-level intervention and change (McGannon & Schinke, 2013; Smith, Papathomas, Martin Ginis & Latimer-Cheung, 2013).

 The final point of convergence between narrative inquiry and discursive psychology as they align with cultural praxis is reflexivity in the research process.
 Although it is beyond the scope of our discussion to provide a detailed overview of the origins of reflexivity and its iterations, it can be noted that reflexivity is understood and used in multiple ways (Day, 2012; Finlay, 2003).
-In general, reflexivity means questioning the notion that data are collected and evaluated with detachment/objectivity, thus reflexive researchers acknowledge how their own self-identities, values and beliefs co-construct the research process (Day, 2012; Finlay, 2003).
+In general, reflexivity means questioning the notion that data are collected and evaluated with detachment/objectivity, thus reflexive researchers acknowledge how their own self-identities, values and beliefs are co-constructed within and through the research process (Day, 2012; Finlay, 2003).
 CSP work grounded in cultural praxis has shown, for example, how self-reflexivity of the researcher’s (McGannon & Johnson, 2009) or consultant’s (Schinke et al., 2012) values and beliefs highlights dilemmas about how to express one’s social position and identity without marginalizing another’s cultural identity.
 While examples of reflexivity within CSP writings are scarce, when considered within CSP, reflexivity discussions have solely focused on the self-identity of the researcher.
 Narrative inquiry and discursive psychology extend understanding of these forms of self-reflexive analysis and critique via their detailed and nuanced focus on personal narratives, which can include auto-ethnographic stories of the researcher (in narrative inquiry), or a focus on taken for granted talk including conversations between participants and interviewers (in discursive psychology) (Condor, 2006; McGannon & Mauws, 2000).